connexcs/docs/docs/dashboard.md

 ## Top of Page Icons
 ![alt text][top of page]

-**Alerts** Quick view of existing Alerts on the Account
+**Checklist** Quick view of outstanding Alerts on the account which should be addressed.
+Upon initial setup, there will be Alerts to verify email and mobile for the account, as well as reminder to create your customers, setup carriers, and so on.

-**Time Zone** Click on the Date/Time box to select the Time Zone
+**Time Zone** Click on the Date/Time box to select the Time Zone for your site.

-**Docs** Click on the question mark to access the ConnexCS Documentation
+**Documentation** Click on the question mark to access the ConnexCS Documentation.

-**Payment** Displays the current switch balance and provides a quick link to make a payment
+**Account Balance** Displays the current account balance and a link to make a payment using a credit card or PayPal.

-**Channel Count** Total Live Channels in use for all customers
+**Channel Count** Total Live Channels currently in use for all customers.

-**Account** Use this to Change Password or Language, or to Log Out.
+**Account** Use this to update your Profile, Change Password or Language, or Log Out.

 ## Overview